sampconrad/jsonsql-highlighter/README.md

   # SQL Highlighter For JSON

   A VS Code extension that enhances the developer experience when working with SQL queries embedded in JSON strings.
-Features automatic syntax highlighting for SQL within JSON files and a dedicated SQL editor with auto-complete, formatting, and seamless conversion back to single-line strings suitable for JSON.
+Features toggleable syntax highlighting for SQL within JSON files and a full-featured dedicated SQL editor with seamless conversion back to single-line strings suitable for JSON.
 </div>

 ## 🎯 Perfect For